 Screen potential employers

 When applying for jobs, try finding out how potential employers support women and gender minorities.
-For example, does the company offer paid parental leave and childcare benefits?
-Employee resource groups (ERGs) for women and LGBTQ+ folks?
+For example, does the tech company offer paid parental leave and childcare benefits?
+Employee resource groups (ERGs) for women, people of color, and LGBTQ+ folks?
 Mentorship programs?

 Besides scouring the company website, consider checking out job review sites or third-party resources.
 You could also ask an existing employee (if you know one) or ask during the interview itself (HR practitioners suggest waiting till the second round of interviews).
 Most importantly, know your rights so that you know when you’re being unfairly treated.